PrasannaAdiga/spring-cloud-with-netflix/README.md

 ### Spring Boot Actuator
 To automate providing infrastructure and application specific metrics data
   - Add the dependency 'spring-boot-starter-actuator'
-  - By default this plugin activates only 'health' and 'info' endpoints
+  - By default, this plugin activates only 'health' and 'info' endpoints
   - To add build related informations in to 'info' endpoint, add the below to build.gradle file of each micro services
     ```
       springBoot {